hamogu/doc/source/examples/simobs/simobs.rst

 counts in a region containing the observed PSF and divide it by the effective area.
 This is known as "flux-correction", and involves no spectral fitting.
-Strictly speaking, the validity of this technique assumes that spectrum does not vary much over the scale of the RMF.
+Strictly speaking, the validity of this technique assumes that the spectrum does not vary much over the scale of the RMF.

 The first step is to create the ARF to be used for the flux-correction.
 The creation of the ARF is straightforward via this Bourne shell script: